MondeAnna/linear-regression/README.md

-# Umuzi Private Repo

-Place to keep track of some of the assignemnts given by Umuzi

-OOP for data science (232)
-For raw project instructions see: http://syllabus.africacode.net/projects/data-science-specific/oop-for-data-science/

 # OOP and Linear Regression Combined

 Linear Models, salaries and Object-Oriented Programming; we see how well we can predict one salary using as minimal info as possible.